elecfreaks/learn-en/microbitKit/ring_bit_v2/ring_bit_car_v2_case_10.md

 - Set variate `sonar` in the `forever` brick and read the detected value from the Sonar:bit to it.
 - Drag the `if` brick and judge if the value given by `sonar` is below 10 and not equal to 0.
-- If yes, set the speed of right wheel to 100 and the left to 0 to turn left for obstacle avoidance.
+- If yes, set the speed of right wheel to 100 and the left to 0 to turn left with 500ms for obstacle avoidance.
 - If not, move forward at full speed.

 ![](https://raw.githubusercontent.com/elecfreaks/learn-cn/master/microbitKit/ring_bit_v2/images/case_10_03.png)